bahrus/xtal-element/README.md

 ```

-Comparisons between XtalElement and X:
+Comparisons between XtalElement and X.  Unlike X, XtalElement has:

 1. Less "magic", more typing.
 2. Ability to specify when the component is ready to replace the light children with something better.
 3. Ability to choose a different main template depending on dynamic scenarios (not shown above).
+4. Ability to opt out of Shadow DOM (not shown above).
-4. Less separation of concerns, more use of "this."
+5. Less separation of concerns, more use of "this."
-5. Overhead of helper library slightly smaller.
+6. Overhead of helper library slightly smaller.

 ## A note on "AttributeProps"